 - Water – seeds need drinks of water.
 They get those drinks from rain or people can water them.

 - Patience – the seed that you planted will come up but it takes a few days.
 Watch and wait.
 It will come up soon.

 Timing: I planted my lima beans about a week before I taught this lesson.
 It took 3-5 days to see the plant peek above the surface.
 After it did, progressive growth could be seen every hour.
 Lima beans grow fast! [ By the way, if you don’t have lima beans, dry kidney beans work, as well.]

-Give Your Kids A Label: To make this activity special, I made “My Garden” tags and glued them on craft sticks for the kids to put in their cups.
-I printed a sheet of the tags on white cardstock and laminated them , first, to protect them from moisture.
-Next, I cut them out and glued them on the craft sticks using white school glue.
+Make “My Garden” Tags: To make this activity special, I made “My Garden” tags and glued them on craft sticks for the kids to put in their cups.
+I printed a sheet of the tags on white card-stock and laminated them first, to protect them from moisture.
+Next, I cut the tags out and glued them on the craft sticks using white school glue.

 Here is a copy of the garden tags for you to print and laminate: